A-ryan-Kalra/arcade-ytx/README.md

 ```bash
 pip uninstall arcade-ytx
 ```

-and also remove the `user-details.json` file stored in the root directory
+and also remove the `user-details.json` file stored in the root directory.
 <br/>

 <details>